coolpythoncodes/rock-paper-scissor/README.md

-## A Rock, Paper, Scissor Dapp Game
+## A Rock, Paper, Scissors Dapp Game

 ## 🖇 How to Start